michael-hartmann/caps/docs/manual/manual.rst

 options.
 By default, the optimization level is ``-O3`` which usually yields reasonable performance.

-If you are either running your code on the same machine where you compile the code, or the target machine supports the same instruction set, the option ``-march=native`` may increase performance.
+If you either run and compile the code on the same machine, or the target machine supports the same instruction set, the option ``-march=native`` may increase performance.
 On an Intel Core i7-2600 machine, this option gives a performance boost of about 5%.
 To compile the code with this option, run:

 .. code-block:: console